parkan/rat.fun/README.md

 ### server

-- creating and entering rooms is done through the server
+- creating and entering trips is done through the server
 - the server executes the LLM calls
 - chain calls are done from admin account on behalf of the player
 - server maintains websocket connections to the players for alerts